COVID-19 Policy / Guidance

 Regardless of the type of illness, children must be kept out of school when they are sick, especially if the child is running a fever.

 The Centers for Disease Control and Prevention (CDC) has updated their COVID-19 guidance to help people better understand how to respond to exposure to the virus and actions to take when they get a positive test.
-We recommend all families review these new guidelines to help you determine the best ways to keep yourself and your families safe and healthy, and we want to share a few important points from the guidance.
+We recommend all families review these new guidelines to help determine the best ways to remain safe and healthy.

 Exposure to COVID-19